Can I Play Online Poker in Michigan?

 Customer Service: Online poker sites in Michigan are only as good as their customer support.
 So, whether you have an issue over deposits, payouts, or table abuse, the customer service team should help.

-24-hour support through live chat, email and phone is the standard requirement in 2020.
+In 2021, 24-hour support through live chat, email and phone is the standard requirement.
 We will also put the service agents through their paces and test them on a range of queries.

 Absolutely.
 In 2019 Michigan Governor Gretchen Whitmer signed a range of gaming bills, paving the way for regulated online poker in Michigan.
 The first legal poker site, PokerStars, appeared in January 2021.